 Diverse Contracting Reporting

-Each Program Administrator (PA) will report on the effectiveness of its efforts to enable and provide increases in diverse contracting within the PA’s energy efficiency portfolio.
+Each Program Administrator (PA) will report on its efforts to enable and provide increases in diverse contracting within the PA’s energy efficiency portfolio.
 In addition to any standard diverse contractor reporting already undertaken by the PA pursuant to Section 5-117 of the Public Utilities Act, and for electric utilities, as ordered by the Commission in the electric utility performance based ratemaking dockets (ICC Docket Nos.
 22- 0063 and 22-0067), the PAs will report on a statewide set of metrics designed to provide insight into the policy objective of increasing opportunities for diverse contractors and trade allies to engage in energy efficiency and other policy objectives including:

 Diverse spending for the energy efficiency portfolio, which may include: